Stability of amalgamated free products and HNN extensions: Preliminaries

 For $\mathu_{HS}$ we will first need to mention some preliminary results.
-We denote by $B(X)$ the space of all bounded operators on a Hilbert space $X$.
 The next lemma gives us the following useful inequality between the Hilbert-Schmidt norm and the operator norm (see, for example, Lemma 6.1 in \cite{gowers2017inverse}).

 \begin{lemma} For $a,b,c\in B(X)$ we have

 \end{lemma}

 The following lemma gives a bound for a distance from some operator to a unitary one (see Lemma 2.2 in \cite{akhtiamov2020uniform}).
 We will use a little bit more data from the proof of this lemma and will change its statement accordingly.